Congressional Democrats push for DeJoy investigation

 Moreover, it said, DeJoy consulted with an election law attorney to ensure that “he, New Breed Logistics and any person affiliated with New Breed fully complied with any and all laws.”

-Speier said that as a member of the House oversight committee she has called on her colleagues to conduct an inquiry.
+Speier said that as a member of the House oversight committee, she has called on her colleagues to conduct an inquiry.

 “If the article is correct, I think he’s committed two felonies,” she said.
 “He’s laundered campaign money and he lied to Congress.”